:::Skip to main content

 2. Personal insurance premiums: Premiums paid for life insurance, labor insurance, employment insurance, national pension and insurance for military personnel, public functionaries and teachers, by the taxpayer, his/her spouse, and their lineal dependents are deductible.
 However, the deductions, excluding those for national health insurance, shall not exceed NT$24,000 for each person per year; premiums paid for national health insurance are fully deductible.

-3. Medical and maternity expenses: Deductions can be claimed following the related law or regulations.
+3. Medical and maternity expenses: Deductions can be claimed following related laws or regulations.

-4. Losses from disaster: Deductions can be claimed following the stipulated law or regulations.
+4. Losses from disaster: Deductions can be claimed following stipulated laws or regulations.

 5. Interest paid on a loan for an owner-occupied residence: Under the conditions that the residential house entitled for the deduction is to be located within the territory of the R.O.C., and that the deduction shall not exceed NT$300,000 for only one house each year.
 However, in the case that the taxpayer also claims his/her interests as a special deduction for savings and investment, such special deduction shall be subtracted from the above-mentioned interests.